-Arrive by 4 p.m. and meet for a group dinner on Thursday at 7 p.m.
+Arrive and meet for a group dinner on Thursday at 7 p.m.
 We will have a long weekend — three full days — to learn about Diego Rivera‘s stunning Mexico City murals, visit Casa Azul where Diego and Frida Kahlo lived, and see the largest private collection of their work at the Dolores Olmedo Museum.

 Man Controller of the Universe mimics destroyed Rockefeller Center mural